dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

 capitalized to separate it from the type indicators (see also CamelCase).
 Otherwise the case of this character denotes scope.

-This tool supports all casing types that means not only CamelCase starts with Hungarian Notation, others either.

 The following table is the default mapping table of Hungarian Notation which maps Decl to its prefix string.
 You can also have your own style in config file.